autonomi-ai/nos/docs/blog/posts/01-introducing-nos-blog.md

 We’ve made it very easy for developers to host new PyTorch models as APIs and take them to production without having to worry about any of the backend infrastructure concerns.
 We build on some awesome projects like [FastAPI](https://fastapi.tiangolo.com/), [Ray](https://ray.io/), [Hugging Face](https://www.huggingface.co), [transformers](https://github.com/huggingface/transformers) and [diffusers](https://github.com/huggingface/transformers).

+We’ve been big believers of *multi-modal* from the very beginning, and you can do all of it with NOS today.
+Give us a 🌟 on [Github](https://github.com/autonomi-ai/nos) if you're stoked -- NOS can run locally on your Linux desktop (with a gaming GPU), in any cloud GPU (NVIDIA L4, A100s, etc) and even on CPUs.
+Very soon, we'll support running models on [Apple Silicon](https://www.apple.com/newsroom/2023/10/apple-unveils-m3-m3-pro-and-m3-max-the-most-advanced-chips-for-a-personal-computer/) and custom AI accelerators such as [Inferentia2](https://aws.amazon.com/ec2/instance-types/inf2/) from Amazon Web Services (AWS).

 !!! info "What's coming?"
     Over the coming weeks, we’ll be announcing some *awesome features* that we believe will make the power of large foundation models more accessible, cheaper and easy-to-use than ever before.